 Choose a compact Hebe shrub for small gardens and pots, and the plant will rarely exceed 0.5 metres.

-Taller varieties will reach up to 1 metre.
+I’ve seen taller varieties reach up to 1 metre high.

 Old leaves are greyish-green with tinges of cream, while fresh flowers are usually purple and pink.